 Following the University of Michigan Sentiment figures and housing market data, the US Dollar experienced a decline.
-Despite this, markets remain confident about a rate cut by the Federal Reserve in September.
+Despite this, markets remain confident about a potential rate cut by the Federal Reserve in September.
 The Greenback has shown sensitivity to data releases, with traders closely monitoring economic indicators for clues about the future direction of the currency.

 The University of Michigan’s Consumer Sentiment Index figures for August showed an improvement, rising from July’s numbers.
 However, the market remains cautious as the data may suggest an overestimation by investors in anticipation of aggressive easing by the Fed.
 The increase in consumer sentiment may not be enough to offset concerns about a slowing global economy.